nl-digigo/COINS_2.0/docs/coinsweb/semantics.md

 It is now possible to validatie the information in a COINS 2.0 container if it complies with the COINS core model and other models such as OTL-ontologies and other extending ontologies.

-download
+### download
-The validator can be downloaded here (Bestand:ValidatorV1.zip).
+The validator can be downloaded [Here](https://github.com/bimloket/COINS_2.0/tree/master/ValidatorV1/validator).
 This zip contains the validator.jar, the latest Pro-File, an example coins container (with errors so that the validator can find them) and a batch file to run the validator.

 To run this software it is necessary to have:

-1) a recent Java version [[4]] installed on your computer (JDK >1.6)
+1) a recent Java version installed on your computer (JDK >1.6)
-2) GraphDB [[5]] triplestore running on your computer.
+2) GraphDB triplestore running on your computer.

-The older release of the validator can be found on the Semantics page.
+The older release of the validator can be found on the Semantics chapter.
 Also more information how validation is performed can be found here.

-install
+### install
 1) Firstly make sure that Java is installed.
 You can test this by running "java -version" in a commandshell.
 2) Secondly make sure that GraphDB is running.
 A default configuration of GraphDB can be accessed using a webbrowser using portnumber 7200 of your localhost. (http://localhost:7200).
 3) Thirdly you can run the validator by unzipping the zip and by running runVC_CardinalityCheck.bat.
 The batch file starts the validator using the VC_CardinalityCheck.ccr container.
-The validator should produce the following html page ([[6]])
+The validator should produce the following [html page](https://www.buildingbits.nl/coins2/exampleReport.html)

 The validator uses the following input:
 1) yml file containing various configuration options for the validator
-2) Pro-File containing inference and validation queries. (more information can be found on the [[Semantics] page)
+2) Pro-File containing inference and validation queries. (more information can be found in the Semantics chapter)

 to run the validator you can use the following command: java -Xmx8G -jar coins-validator.jar -l run config.yml yourContainer.ccr